levankhelo/levankhelo/README.md

 - Programming consultant: `1` years

 ## Programming-Languages
-This list is __not orderd__ by experience, preference or any other value!
+This list is __not orderd__ by experience, personal preference or any other value!
 - GoLang
 - C++
 - Javacript/NodeJS